Associate Professor, History & Classics and Religious Studies

 Postdoctoral researcher at the University of Alberta with the ERC-funded AyurYog project

 Patricia Sauthoff is a postdoctoral researcher at the University of Alberta with the ERC-funded AyurYog project.
 She is an interdisciplinary scholar focused on longevity and immortality in religious, ritual, medical, and alchemical literature.
 Her training includes Religious Studies, History, and journalist methods.
 Patricia holds a PhD in South Asian Languages and Cultures, with a focus on Sanskrit, from SOAS, an MA in History from SOAS, an MA in Eastern Classics from St. John’s College, Santa Fe, and BAs in English and Religious Studies from the University of Colorado.
 Patricia has taught in the USA, India, and Canada.
-She is currently working on her first monograph, focused on rites to conquer death in the Netra Tantra.
+In 2022 she published her first monograph, Illness and Immortality (Oxford University Press), focused on rites to conquer death in the Netra Tantra.

 Associate Professor, Sociology